Last Updated on September 18, 2025 by Kate Noble

 35. Take the Metro or Tram

-Perhaps a random one and again not free (but I think it’s a bargain so I’m including!) is the metro and tram.
-I think it’s a great way to get around and gives you a good chance to view the city.
-As the metro is raised it’s a good way to get your bearings too and see some of the sights.
-For AED 5 each way it’s also so much cheaper (and cleaner!) then the London Underground.
+Perhaps a random one and again not free (but I think it’s a bargain, so I’m including it!).
+The metro and tram are a great way to get around and give you a good chance to view the city.
+As the metro is raised, it’s a good way to get your bearings, too and see some of the sights.
+It is also so much cheaper (and cleaner!) than the London Underground.
 Note.
 The Monorail on the Palm is the exception to this rule!
-It is around AED 25 per person and runs every 15 minutes (rather than 5).
-So unless you really want to get it I’d opt for a taxi when visiting the Palm.
+It is around AED 30 per person for a round trip to Atlantis.
+So, unless you really want to get it, you might look to opt for a taxi instead when visiting the Palm.

 Discover a new area…